memarch20/DEVCONSUI_MoveCodeCamp2026_Level1_dompol/README.md

 You need a small amount of real SUI to pay for deployment gas.

 1. Go to https://www.qr-code-generator.com/
-2. Paste your wallet address and generate a QR code
+2. Click the **Text** tab, then paste your wallet address
+3. Click **Create QR Code** to generate it
-3. Show the QR code to a mentor — they will send you the SUI tokens needed
+4. Show the QR code to a mentor — they will send you the SUI tokens needed

 ### Check Your Balance